 Together, they complete a documented narrative history, secure funding, a location and sponsor, and submit an official Historic Texas Cemetery Marker Application to the THC during the THC's annual

-Designation does not ensure an HTC Marker will be awarded.
+Designation does not ensure an HTC Marker award.
 As with HTC Designation, the HTC application is accepted by the THC when all pieces of the application procedure are complete.
-THC
+THC Program

-Program staff does not approve Marker texts; texts are approved by the THC Official Board which meets quarterly during the third week of January, April, July, and October each year
+staff does not approve Marker texts; texts are approved by the THC Official Board which meets quarterly during the third week of January, April, July, and October each

 - The most intensive part of a marker application is the documented